mdj128/hero-combat-controller/README.md

 4. Select an enemy prefab and click **Configure NPC** – this wires NPC combat, animator driver, melee weapon (auto-finding the right-hand bone by default), floating text, and a world-space health bar.
 5. Enter Play Mode and use your existing animations/rigs with the provided controller + HUD.

+## Crosshair & Interactables

+- A lightweight crosshair now auto-attaches to the hero camera when the controller is enabled.
+Tweak size/colour in the **Crosshair** foldout on `HeroCharacterController` or disable it entirely.
+- Press the **Interact** input (default action name `Interact`) while looking at an object on the interactable layer.
+The controller sphere-casts from the crosshair’s viewport anchor (default 0.55, 0.52) so it lines up with an over-the-shoulder reticle.
+- Add `HeroInteractableObject` to any GameObject to fire UnityEvents when the hero interacts, or implement `IHeroInteractable` for custom behaviour.

 ## Requirements

 - Unity **6000.2 LTS** or newer